-Eucharius Binder, baptized and ordained by Hans Hut at Königsberg in Franconia in 1526, traveled at once through Nürnberg and Augsburg to Steyr in Austria, baptizing hundreds of people along the way.
+Eucharius Binder, baptised and ordained by Hans Hut at Königsberg in Franconia in 1526, travelled at once through Nürnberg and Augsburg to Steyr in Austria, baptising hundreds of people along the way.
 The following year they caught him at Salzburg and locked him in a house with thirty-seven other Anabaptists.
 The authorities then set the house on fire and all of the prisoners perished in the flames.

-Leonhard Dorfbrunner baptized more than three thousand people in less than a year's time after his conversion.
-Many young men like him traveled from city to city and from house to house, meeting with those who longed to follow Christ.
+Leonhard Dorfbrunner baptised more than three thousand people in less than a year's time after his conversion.
+Many young men like him travelled from city to city and from house to house, meeting with those who longed to follow Jesus, as described years later:

 Usually the service began with the reading of a passage from the New Testament and ended with the baptism of such as desired it, and with a general participation in the Lord's supper.
 Baptisms took place at any time and at any place, in the morning or in the evening, in the house or at the stream.
 The water was the symbol of the washing of repentance and the putting off of sin, the outward sign of the decisive entrance into a new and holy life.
-He who received it was henceforth no longer the master of his own life, but a servant of Jesus Christ, ready to do his will at whatever cost.5

-In the Netherlands and northern Germany, spontaneous baptisms caused new congregations to spring up, as one historian put it, "like mushrooms."
-Many Anabaptists testified on arrest that they did not know who baptized them.
-Those who baptized avoided revealing their names, and those who believed avoided it too, for safety's sake.
-But a few men like Leenaerdt Boewens kept numerical records.
-For thirty years he baptized, on the average, more than three hundred people a year.
+He who received it was henceforth no longer the master of his own life, but a servant of Jesus Christ, ready to do his will at whatever cost 7 historian put it, "like mushrooms."
+Many Anabaptists testified on arrest that they did not know who baptised them.
+Those who baptised avoided revealing their names, and those who believed avoided it too, for safety's sake.
+But a few men like Leenaerdt Bouwens kept numerical records.
+For thirty years he baptised, on the average, more than three hundred people a year.